-If you leave the it on the SOS countdown won’t make any sound for 5 and 4, with 3, 2, and 1 all producing the alarming sound.
+If you leave it on, the SOS countdown won’t make any sound for 5 and 4, with 3, 2, and 1 all producing the alarming sound.

-If you accidentally call 911, press cancel as quick as possible (during my testing and grabbing screenshots for this article I unintentionally placed an SOS call, but as I cancelled it immediately, no emergency services were sent 😅).
+If you accidentally call 911, press cancel as quickly as possible (during my testing and grabbing screenshots for this article I unintentionally placed an SOS call, but as I canceled it immediately, no emergency services were sent 😅).

 How to customize SOS settings on Apple Watch

-Apple Watch doesn’t have the rapid clicks of the side button for SOS, instead it features to options.
-First, users can do an auto SOS call by pressing and holding the side button.
-Second, you can press and hold the side button until you see the power off screen, then use the SOS slider.
+Apple Watch doesn’t have the rapid clicks of the Side button for SOS.
+Instead, it features two options.
+First, users can do an auto SOS call by pressing and holding the Side button.
+Second, you can press and hold the side button until you see the power-off screen, then use the SOS slider.